vanheeringen-lab/psap/README.rst

 psap loads the default classifier stored in `/data/model` when no model is provided with `-m`.
 An example peptide fasta file can be found in the `psap/data/testset` folder.

-4. *Annotate petides (optional)*
+4. *Annotate peptide sequences (optional)*
 ---------------------------------
 .. code-block:: python

    psap annotate -f /path/to/peptide.fasta  -l /path/top/known/pps-proteins.txt (optional) -o /output/directory (optional)

-Annotate a peptide fasta with biochemical features.
+Manually annotate a peptide fasta with biochemical features.
 This step is included in train and predict.